Frequently asked questions

 I have specific accommodation needs.
 How can you help?

 We have some specifically adapted accommodation.
-You should apply for this as early as possible and you must make your requirements clear on the notes section of your accommodation application.
-If you require single sex accommodation, make your reasons clear when you apply.
+If you have specific accommodation needs or requirements you should state these when you apply online for accommodation.
+If you require single sex accommodation, make your preferences clear when you apply.

 Will living in halls be like living at home?